ARU1-TEAM/Ubuntu-complete-install/README.md

 ### Cursor Theme
 - First [download](https://www.pling.com/p/1505683/) the Lyrax theme.
-- Create a ".icons" folder at your ~/
+- Create a `.icons` folder at your `~/`.
-- Put the extracted file into the ".icons"
+- Put the extracted file into the `.icons`.
-- Then go into "Mouse and Touchpad settings" over the "Theme" tab and select your cursor theme like so
+- Then go into `Mouse and Touchpad settings` over the `Theme` tab and select your cursor theme like so
 <p align="left"><img src="/screens/cursor.png" alt="cursor"></p>

 ### Fonts